 This seemingly petty war reflects some of the underlying fight for market dominance that mobile telephone operators have waged for the last 19 years.

 How the war started

-When the revolution of mobile telephones arrived in Kenya during 2000, it was one company called Kencell that took the market by storm.
+When the revolution of mobile telephones arrived in Kenya in 2000, it was one company called Kencell that took the market by storm.
 Six months later, a new company that was backed by the country’s national landline telephone operator came into play under the brand name Safaricom.

 Kencell ruled the Kenyan market because of its superior voice quality and targeted the high-end market, while Safaricom was struggling to catch up with its poor infrastructure and low market penetration.

 Today, Safaricom stands tall as a giant in Kenya and the largest company in Eastern Afrika.
 Listed on the Nairobi Securities Exchange (NSE), Safaricom is worth more than all the other companies that are listed on the NSE, accounting for 50,7% of the market capitalization.
 On the other hand, Kencell has transformed from being Kencell to Celtel, then Zain, then Airtel Kenya.
 Within that time, Yu Mobile entered the market and failed (it was absorbed by Airtel), while Orange came into the market and later rebranded to Telkom.
 Equity Bank subsidiary also launched their mobile virtual network operator (MVNO) which operates under the brand name Equitel.